Milkha Singh: Later life

 Singh was promoted from the rank of sepoy to junior commissioned officer in recognition of his successes in the 1958 Asian Games.
 (Note: Promotion in recognition of bringing glory to the nation continues today.
 Some cricketers attain the rank of honorary colonel and in 2012 Singh was outspoken in his desire to see promotion for Vijay Kumar, who had won a silver medal at the 2012 London Olympics.)
 He subsequently became Director of Sports in Punjab Ministry of Education, a post he retired from in 1998.
 Also in 1958, he was awarded the Padma Shri, India's fourth-highest civilian award, following his success in 1958.

 In 2001, he turned down an offer of the Arjuna Award from the Indian government, arguing that it was intended to recognise young sports people and not those such as him.
 He also thought that the award was being inappropriately given to people who had little notable involvement as active sports people at all, and had become devalued.
 While sharing his experience in a college in Goa in 2014, he stated, "I rejected the Arjuna I was offered after I received the Padma Shri.
 It was like being offered an SSC [secondary school] certificate after securing a Masters degree."

 All of Singh's medals have been donated to the nation.
 They were displayed at the Jawaharlal Nehru Stadium in New Delhi and later moved to a sports museum in Patiala, where a pair of running shoes that he wore in Rome are also displayed.
 In 2012, he donated the Adidas shoes that he had worn in the 1960 400 m final to be sold in a charity auction organised by actor Rahul Bose.

+Illness and Death

 Singh was admitted to the intensive care unit at Fortis Hospital in Mohali on 24 May 2021 with pneumonia caused by COVID-19.
 His condition was, for a while, described as stable, but he died on 18 June 2021 at 11:30 pm in Chandigarh.
 His wife, Nirmal Saini, had died a few days earlier on 13 June 2021, also due to COVID-19.
 Singh was laid on his funeral pyre with a photo of his wife in his hands.

+In November 2025, director and actor Farhan Akhtar, who portrayed Singh in Bhaag Milkha Bhaag, shared to Aap Ki Adalat host Rajat Sharma that "His daughter rang me up in Mumbai and said doctors said her father was in his last stage.
+I requested her to give the phone to her dad.
+I spoke to Milkha ji for the last time on the phone."